 1. Scale images to display size

 In your website or application, you usually need to display images in specific dimensions, defined by the website's / application's graphic design.
-Use Cloudinary to smartly resize images to their actual display size, instead of having the client download large images and scale them on the client-side.
+Use Cloudinary transformations to resize images to their actual display size, instead of having the client download large images and scale them on the client-side.
 On Web and mobile Web you can automate resizing by taking advantage of Cloudinary's support for responsive design.

 2. Adjust image quality